This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Congregational Board

 The Board is responsible for the maintenance of the Church Buildings and the general administration of the congregational finances.
-It is made up of the Minister, twelve elders appointed by the Kirk Session and twelve members elected by the congregation at the AGM.
+It is made up of the Minister, twelve elders appointed by the Kirk Session and twelve members elected by the congregation at the Stated Annual meeting.

 Chairman: The Minister